 A study of broiler breeder performance was conducted using three separate mineral programmes.
 The objective was to determine if productivity could be maintained at lower inclusion levels, simultaneously benefiting the bird and the environment.
 The results show an improvement in egg production and a decrease in mortality.

 Due to relatively low costs, inorganic trace mineral sulphates are often supplied in excess to ensure deficiencies do not occur.
 However organic trace minerals such as proteins have established their efficacy over decades of usage.
 As they are more bio-available to the bird, they can be fed at reduced levels.

 Productivity put to the test

 Trouw Nutrition conducted a study at North Caroline State University.
-The objective was to determine if broiler breeder performance could be deferentially influence by either replacing high levels of trace mineral sulphates with reduced levels of trace mineral proteinates, or a mixture of the two.
+The objective was to determine if broiler breeder performance could be deferentially influenced by either replacing high levels of trace mineral sulphates with reduced levels of trace mineral proteinates or a mixture of the two.

 Organic trace minerals improving broiler performance

 When fed the organic trace mineral program between 27 – 35 weeks of production, the rate of lay and the number of eggs per hen increased while hen mortality decreased.
 Furthermore, in the later weeks (week 36 – 45) providing a mixed program including both mineral sources reduced the number of late, dead embryos.
 No differences in fertility, hatch-ability and shell quality were found.
 However, the use of organic trace minerals increased the selenium content in the egg compared to the inorganic mineral-fed birds.
 The higher selenium content is a competitive advantage for producers, as selenium-enriched eggs are considered a value-added product due to their recognised benefits in human health.